Derick Close: Career

 Close was born in Bowes, County Durham.
 He started his career with the Middlesbrough Bears in 1947 followed by a short spell on loan with the Newcastle Diamonds at the start of 1948.
 He returned to the Bears and established himself in the team.
 In 1949, he rejoined Newcastle where he spent the next three seasons before joining the Lanarkshire Eagles mid season in 1951.

-The 1952 season proved to be the best of his career after receiving a call up to ride for England, despite riding in National League Division Two, having never ridden in the top flight.
+The 1952 season proved to be the best of Close's career after receiving a call up to ride for England, despite riding in National League Division Two, having never ridden in the top flight.
 He also reached the final of the Speedway World Championship.
 In 1953, he suffered a fractured skull and although he rode well again in 1954 he suffered a drop in form after joining the Leicester Hunters in 1955 and retired at the end of the season.

-At retirement he had earned 2 international caps for the England national speedway team.
+At retirement, Close had earned two international caps for the England national speedway team.